-Within the questions regarding buying and consumption patterns, five factors were distinguished that explain 62.8% of the variance.
-The first factor (F3) correlates with hunting for low and special prices or bargains and with careful economizing on the money devoted to shopping.
+Within the questions regarding buying and consumption patterns, we distinguished five factors that explain 62.8 percent of the variance.
+The first factor (F3) correlates negatively with hunting for low and special prices or bargains and with careful economizing on the money devoted to shopping.
 Therefore, it may be called "aspiration for economic effectiveness".
+(Note, that high value in this chase means regardness of price.)
 Unlike the previous one, the second factor (F4) implies a joyful buying experience and is characterized by impulsiveness and emotionality rather than a careful purchase.
-For this reason, this factor was labelled "impulsive purchase".
-The third factor (F5) correlates with variables of branded product purchases, so this was called "brand purchase".
-The fourth factor (F6) is "advice on purchase", which means asking for and receiving advice before a purchase.
+For this reason, we named this factor "impulsive purchase".
+The third factor (F5) correlates with variables of branded product purchases, so we called this "brand purchase".
+The fourth factor (F6) is "advice on purchase" which means asking for and receiving advice before a purchase.
 The fifth factor correlates only with a single variable, thus handling this as a separate factor will not facilitate interpretation.

-Within the brand choice block, 64% of the variance using three factors was explained.
+Within the brand choice block, we were able to explain 64% of the variance using 3 factors.
 The first factor (F7) shows a relationship between the brand and the consumer's personality, thus we called this "brand symbolism".
 The second factor (F8) correlates with the statements according to which the quality of branded products is better than average.
 This is the so-called "brand quality" factor.
 The third one (F9) is "keeping up with fashion" involving the purchase of toiletries and the influence of fashion.